shaddybett/Project-Tic-Tac-Toe/README.md

 # Backend

 # Introduction
-Welcome to the Heroes RESTful API!
-This API is built using Flask, a Python web framework, and it provides endpoints for user authentication and various functionalities related to heroes.
+Welcome to our RESTful API!
+This API is built using Flask, a Python web framework, and it provides endpoints for user authentication and various functionalities related to tic tac toe.

 # Getting Started
 To run this API locally, follow these steps: